novuhq/novu/docs/docs/notification-center/headless/api-reference.md

 ## listenNotificationReceive

-Listens to the changes of the unseen count.
+Listens to a new notification being added.
-Can be used to get real time count of the unseen messages.
+Can be used to retrieve a new notification in real-time and trigger UI changes.

 ```ts
 headlessService.listenNotificationReceive({